Old Testament messianic prophecies quoted in the New Testament: Debate about prophecy fulfillment

 Skeptics say that the Hosea passage clearly is talking about a historical event and therefore the passage clearly is not a prophecy.

-According to modern scholarship, the suffering servant described in Isaiah chapter 53 is actually the Jewish people.
+According to modern scholarship, the suffering servant described in Isaiah chapter 53 is actually the Jewish people in its original context.
 According to some, the rabbinic response, e.g., Rashi and Maimonides, is that, although the suffering servant passage is clearly prophetic and even if Psalm 22 is prophetic, the Messiah has not come yet; therefore, the passages could not be talking about Jesus.
 As noted above, there is some controversy about the phrase "they have pierced my hands and my feet".